craigtockman/stupid-simple-blog/README.md

 - Email notifications of new blog posts.
 - React hooks only up in here.
 - A sweet header that follow you down the screen.
+- JAMStack what up!
+- A contact form and about us page.

 [![Netlify Status](https://api.netlify.com/api/v1/badges/837ef194-9f4b-4fe5-83b0-137194555398/deploy-status)](https://app.netlify.com/sites/fervent-darwin-dd9d67/deploys)